bessagroup/bessagroup/README.md

 1. Fork the repo to your account
 2. Create a new branch
 3. Do some contribution/improvement
+4. Test changes locally
-4. Create pull request to main repo
+5. Create a pull request to main repo

 To run the repo locally, navigate to the theme directory and run: